 The “About Us” page on your website is one of the trickiest to plan.
 You don’t really want people to land on it first, so SEO isn’t the main issue.
 Conversion is central.

 The essential thing is to understand how people use this page.
 Many times, “About Us” pages are written as though they were an extension of the homepage.
 Sometimes they duplicate the homepage.
 Often they’re a plain presentation of the company mission statement, or an echo of a book’s copyright page.
 I recently did a site analysis for a company that used the “About Us” page for a glossary.
 These sites are not making good use of the “About Us” page.

 Unpopular but important

 Make sure that it is.

 Have a look at your own website’s “About Us” page.
 Does it serve its purpose?
 Does the content make your company sound human, likeable, and trustworthy?
 Does the design help your visitors travel through the page — and the site — in the most useful way?
-Giving your “About Us” any needed tweaks or refreshing can make a difference in your conversions.
+Giving your “About Us” page an update can make a difference in your conversions.